tequeter/dryspec/SPECIFICATION.md

 About Git usage:

-- LeanSDD leverages Git to track ongoing changes and protect them from editing/AI mishaps.
+- DrySpec leverages Git to track ongoing changes and protect them from editing/AI mishaps.
 - Protection is typically done by staging (`git add`), but the user may perform an intermediate commit instead.
 - All workflows assume an initial **clean Git state** unless noted.
 The agent SHOULD check for it.
 - The workflows feature instructions to alter the Git state (`git add`, `git commit`).
 The agent MAY execute them, but the user SHOULD carefully OK each such attempt.